 Address: 1312 Bay Street, Bellingham, Washington

-Galbraith Mountain is a defining feature of Bellingham recreation, and while the outdoor space and hiking trails lend towards many activities, most people visit Galbraith Mountain for the mountain biking.
-Maintained and operated by the WHIMPS Mountain Bike Coalition (WMBC), Galbraith mountain provides more than 50 miles of groomed mountain bike trails ranging from flowy and friendly to fast and frightening, making Galbraith Mountain a self-touted, world-class mountain biking destination.
+Galbraith Mountain Bike Park is a defining feature of Bellingham recreation.
+While the outdoor space and hiking trails encourage many activities, most people visit Galbraith Mountain for mountain biking.
+Whatcom Mountain Bike Coalition (WMBC) operates and maintains the mountain and provides more than 50 miles of groomed mountain bike trails.

 Address: Birch Street, Bellingham, Washington